bpanel-org/bpanel/README.md

 Read more about how to connect a local instance of bPanel to a bcoin node running in docker [here](#local-bpanel-dev-using-bcoin-docker-container).

+#### Plugins with Docker Compose
+It's possible to set which plugins you want loaded via an environment variable `BPANEL_PLUGINS`.
+The docker compose has this set for you and can be customized according to your needs.
+Note however that once set, they cannot be edited using the methods listed [below](#managing-plugins).
+To make changes, you will need to edit `docker-compose.yml` and restart the container.
+Comment out this environment variable to use the config.js instead.

 ## Managing Plugins

 Plugin management is handled in a `config.js` file located by default in the `.bpanel` directory in your